shayanErad/Minesweeper/README.md

-#this is a simple code for minesweeper game in terminal
+this is a simple code for minesweeper game in terminal
-2 player